 Q: Is there a residency requirement for licensure?

 Individuals seeking initial licensure by grade transfer are subject to a residency requirement.
 Acceptable documentation of residency includes one of the following:

 - A New Mexico voter registration card

 - A signed job offer in New Mexico

 - A mortgage or lease agreement in your name on a residence in New Mexico

 - Notarized statements from three New Mexico residents with physical addresses attesting to your residence in the state.

 There is no residency requirement for individuals applying for licensure by examination or by reciprocity.

 Q: Am I required to pass an ethics examination as a prerequisite for licensure?

-Applicants for licensure by examination and by grade transfer must pass the American Institute of Certified Public Accountants (AICPA) Ethics Examination with a grade of 90% or higher.
+Candidates applying for licensure must pass the American Institute of Certified Public Accountants (AICPA) Ethics Examination with a grade of 90% or higher.
 This self-study course must be completed within one year from the date of purchase.
 Please ensure that you designate the New Mexico Public Accountancy Board as a score recipient when registering for the examination, as we must receive a score report directly from the AICPA.
 Do not mail your answer sheet to the Accountancy Board!